Waverly, Minnesota: History

-The prosperity of Waverly in those early days was aided by both railroad traffic and by patronage of the surrounding settlers in Woodland and Marysville Townships.
-Many of these early farmers hailed from various parts of the United States, French Canada and European countries specifically from Sweden, Ireland, Germany, Prussia, Austria and Switzerland.
-These pioneers supported Waverly's many institutions which included a post office, bank, newspapers, city hall, churches, creamery, school, grain elevators, flouring mills, saw mill, insurance agencies, hotels, livery stables, general stores, hardware dealers, furniture shops, lumber companies, bakery, meat markets, millinery shops, saloons and a drugstore to name just a few.
+Waverly's prosperity in its early days was due to both railroad traffic and patronage of the settlers in nearby Woodland and Marysville Townships.
+Many of these early farmers hailed from various parts of the U.S., French Canada, Sweden, Ireland, Germany, Prussia, Austria, and Switzerland.
+They supported Waverly's many institutions, including a post office, bank, newspapers, city hall, churches, creamery, school, grain elevators, flouring mills, saw mill, insurance agencies, hotels, livery stables, general stores, hardware dealers, furniture shops, lumber companies, bakery, meat markets, millinery shops, saloons, and a drugstore.

 Waverly moved faster and progressed farther in 30 years than some of its rival communities.
-Some claim that Waverly's businesses and buildings were some of the largest and finest in Wright County at their height of development.
-One historical account stated that Waverly, "is a pleasant, prosperous village, located on one of the very pleasant lakes; it is quite a summer resort for pleasure seekers...."
-Records indicate that by 1909, the population of Waverly had expanded to over 1,000 residents.
+Some say that Waverly's businesses and buildings were some of Wright County's largest and finest at their height of development.
+According to one historical account, Waverly was "a pleasant, prosperous village, located on one of the very pleasant lakes; it is quite a summer resort for pleasure seekers".
+Records indicate that by 1909, its population had grown to over 1,000.

 Since its incorporation, Waverly has changed both physically and demographically.
-Like many similar rural communities of greater Minnesota, Waverly has felt the documented socio-economic effects of industrialized agriculture, rural exodus of young residents to regional urban cores and aging population.
-Waverly hosted some small development in the 1930s and 40s and a small subdivision in the early 1960s.
-But by 1980, Waverly's population had decreased to 470 persons.
-Direct results of this rural trend were merging, consolidating or vanishing institutions and businesses.
+Like many similar rural Minnesota communities, Waverly has felt the socioeconomic effects of industrialized agriculture, with an exodus of young residents to regional urban cores and an aging population.
+Waverly hosted some small development in the 1930s and '40s and a small subdivision in the early 1960s.
+But by 1980, its population had decreased to 470.
+Direct results of this rural trend were merging, consolidating, and vanishing institutions and businesses.

-Academic researchers have indicated that small communities like Waverly are entering a period of transition and metamorphosis.
+Researchers have found that small communities like Waverly are entering a period of transition and metamorphosis.
 The grain elevators that once identified Waverly are gone, and new residential housing developments have appeared.
-The Twin Cities Metropolitan Area that once seemed distant is now only a 40-minute car drive away.
+The Twin Cities metropolitan area, once seemingly distant, is a 40-minute drive away.